toddhgardner/getrantr/README.md

 ### Installation

 getRANTR uses [gulp](http://gulpjs.com/) to handle installation and build automation.
 You'll want to have it installed globally in your **Node** packages.
-You'll also need to install all the local dependencies for running getRANTR:
+You'll also need to install all the local dependencies, **in the same directory as getRANTR** for running getRANTR:

 ```
 npm install gulp --global